 When you do your regular grocery shopping here are some of the most common foods and two drugstore staples that can be used for homemade cosmetics that you should consider purchasing.
 These foods should be added to your menu to help keep your body strong and healthy but also keep your skin and hair strong, shiny, lustrous, and healthy.

 Avocado — A ready-made, preservative-free natural remedy for dry skin, split hair ends, and rough cuticle.
 Avocados have remarkable health benefits for the skin and hair.
-They loaded with healthy fats and phytonutrients, essential oils and B complex vitamins that are so good for your skin.
+Avocados are loaded with healthy fats and phytonutrients, essential oils and B complex vitamins that are so good for your skin.

 Baking soda — Makes a great face and body scrub when mixed with olive oil or other oil; can be used as grainy exfoliating filler for your more intricate masks and scrub.
 Can add to bath water to soothe and soften your skin.